lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 HashComposite-ML-DSA.Verify(pk, M, signature, ctx, PH)

 Explicit Inputs:
-     pk                 Composite public key conisting of verification public keys for each component.
+     pk                 Composite public key consisting of verification public keys for each component.

      M                  Message whose signature is to be verified, an octet string.